Rockylane01/2-13_INTEX/README.md

     - users can manage their own info and delete their account
     - more robust difference between event template and specific event details
     - actually make payment info work

+    FIX BACK BUTTON ON SURVEY TO NOT JUST GO TO EVENT FIX 403 ON ACCESSING WRONG PROFILE